 To write for the Princeton Climate Dispatch, just write a post or a proposal for a post and send it to email@example.com.

-Have fun reading, and, I hope, writing!
+Have fun reading, and, we hope, writing!

 The views expressed on this blog do not reflect the views of Princeton University or its administration.
 They do not represent the views of Princeton SURGE unless announcing a SURGE event or otherwise noted.